rubygems/rubygems/CONTRIBUTING.md

 ### Type

-Most Issues or pull requests will have a light green `type: *` label,  which describes the type of the issue or pull request.
+Issues might have a light green `type: *` label,  which describes the type of the issue.

 *   **bug report** - An issue describing a bug in rubygems.
 This would be something that is broken, confusing, unexpected behavior etc.
-*   **bug fix** - A pull request that fixes a bug report.
 *   **feature request** - An issue describing a request for a new feature or enhancement.
-*   **feature implementation** - A pull request implementing a feature request.
 *   **question** - An issue that is a more of a question than a call for specific changes in the codebase.
-*   **cleanup** - Generally for a pull request that improves the code base without fixing a bug or implementing a feature.
+*   **cleanup** - An issue that proposes cleanups to the code base without fixing a bug or implementing a feature.
-*   **major bump** - This issue or pull request requires a major version bump
+*   **major bump** - This issue  request requires a major version bump
 *   **administrative** - This issue relates to administrative tasks that need to take place as it relates to rubygems
 *   **documentation** - This issue relates to improving the documentation for in this repo.
 Note that much of the rubygems documentation is here: https://github.com/rubygems/guides

+Pull request might have a light orange `rubygems: *` or a light blue `bundler:
+*` label which describes the pull request according to the following criteria:

+*   **security fix** - A pull request that fixes a security issue.
+*   **breaking change** - A pull request including any change that requires a major version bump.
+*   **major enhancement** - A pull request including a backwards compatible change worth a special mention in the changelog
+*   **deprecation** - A pull request that introduces a deprecation.
+*   **feature** - A pull request implementing a feature request.
+*   **deprecation** - A pull request that implements a performance improvement.
+*   **documentation** - A pull request introducing documentation improvements worth mentioning to end users.
+*   **minor enhancements** - A pull request introducing small but user visible changes.
+*   **bug fix** - A pull request that fixes a bug report.

+In the case of `bundler`, these labels are set by maintainers on PRs and have special importance because they are used to automatically build the changelog.

 ### Workflow / Status